HarrisClover/RequireCEG/README.md

 RequireCEG is a neuro‑symbolic collaboration agent that *thinks like an engineer* to automatically generate, elicit, and self‑review software requirements.

-> **🚧 Project Status:** The codebase is currently being cleaned up; core components will be released incrementally.
+> **🚧 Project Status:** We are currently cleaning up the codebase and will release core components incrementally.
 Stay tuned!

 ---